learn-co-curriculum/irb-readme/README.md

 ## Introduction

-* IRB stands for "interactive ruby"
+* IRB stands for "interactive ruby", it's a ruby shell.
 * IRB allows you to execute ruby in the terminal
 * To access irb, just type irb in the terminal
 * IRB allows you to do anything you can do in a Ruby file.
 For instance, you can do math, get the time by typing `Time.now`, or print text to the screen.